 How to visit: hire a local guide

 The Chicabal Volcano is another shorter volcano hike in Guatemala.
-The Chicabal volcano is an inactive volcano in the Guatemalan highlands.
+It is an inactive volcano in the Guatemalan highlands.
 The trail takes you to a mystical lagoon at the top of the volcano.

-Sadly, I didn’t have time to do this hike, but there is a great guide on hiking the Chicabal volcano here.
+Sadly, I didn’t have time to do this hike, but there is here’s a guide on hiking the Chicabal volcano.